 Mid-range: for mid-range, there are some choices for inside Venice main town.
 B&B Da Nina Venice is a cute and clean place and relatively spacious.
 Locanda Barbarigo is more centrally located with a Venetian vibe.

 Splurge: Residenza De L’Osmarin B&B is a modern and quaint B&B with canal-view rooms.
 Want to feel like Venetian Royalty?
 B&B Bloom Settimo Cielo has elegant rooms with fantastic services.

 Verona – 2 days

 The city of love is arguably my favourite in northern Italy.
-A thriving city since the Roman times, you’ll find one of the best surviving Roman Amphitheater, gates, bridges as well as the houses of a Shakespeare tragic lover, Romeo and Juliet.
+A thriving city since Roman times, you’ll find one of the best surviving Roman Amphitheater, gates, bridges as well as the houses of a Shakespeare’s tragic lovers, Romeo and Juliet.
 You can see all the highlights in 2 – 3 days and getting a Verona Card can save you money – here’s a review.

 Day 3 – Take the morning train from Venice to Verona, which should be around 1-2 hours depending on how fast it is.
 Drop your luggage off at your accommodation and go on a hunt for all things Romeo and Juliet!
 It’s very likely that they were real people that Shakespear adapted.
 I highly recommend heading up to Piazza San Pietro for an unparalleled sunset view over the city!

 If you just so happen to be in Verona during August and September, why not get a ticket (which starts at 25 euros) to see an opera in the grand Amphitheater?
 I’ve done that a few times and had a blast!